HospitalRun/hospitalrun-frontend/README.md

 To run the development environment for this frontend you will need to have [Git](https://git-scm.com/), [Node.js](https://nodejs.org), [Ember CLI](http://ember-cli.com/), [Bower](http://bower.io/) and [CouchDB](http://couchdb.apache.org/) installed.

+## Contributing

+Contributions are welcome via pull requests and issues.
+Please see our [contributing guide](https://github.com/hospitalrun/hospitalrun-frontend/blob/master/.github/CONTRIBUTING.md) for more details, including a link to join our project Slack.

 ## Install
 To install the frontend please do the following: